 Architecture

-This page explains how the GitHub Copilot SDK, the Copilot CLI server, and the GitHub Copilot API interact with each other — and how your Python scripts fit into the picture.
+This page explains how the GitHub Copilot SDK, the Copilot CLI server, and the GitHub Copilot API interact with each other.
+These concepts are the same regardless of which language SDK you use; concrete code appears in each edition's tutorials.

 High-Level Architecture